Transformed Linear Prediction for Extremes: Applications

-From $\hat \Sigma_{\bm X}$, we obtain $\hat X_{t,5} = \hat {\bm b}^T \circ \bm X_{t,4}$, where $\hat {\bm b} = (-0.047, 0.177, 0.192, 0.482)^T$.
-We note that the largest weighted component is Arlington, which is closest to Alexandria.
-Interestingly, McMillan has a slightly negative weight.
-We calculate $\hat X_{t,5}$ for all $t$, but only consider those for which $\hat X_{t,5}$ exceeds the 0.95 quantile.
-The left panel of Figure \ref{fig:no2} shows the scatterplot of the values $x_{t,5}$ versus $\hat x_{t,5}$.
+From $\widehat\Sigma_{\bm X}$, we obtain $\hX_{t,5} = \hat{\bm b}^{*}{^\top} \circ \bm X_{t,4}$, where the estimated coefficient vector is $\hat{\bm b}^{*} = (0.096, 0.225, 0.123, 0.410)^\top$.
+The order of the coefficients correspond to McMillan, River Terrace, Takoma, and Arlington.
+We note that Arlington has the largest weight, which aligns with its geographic proximity to Alexandria.
+From this, we obtain the prediction TPDM estimate with an off-diagonal element of 0.563.
+We calculate $\hX_{t,5}$ for all $t$, but only consider those for which $\hX_{t,5}$ exceeds the 0.95 quantile.
+The left panel of Figure \ref{fig:no2} shows the scatterplot of the observed values $x_{t,5}$ versus the predicted values $\hat x_{t,5}$.
 By taking the inverse of the marginal transformation, multiplying by the moving average standard deviation and adding the moving average mean, the predicted value can be put on the scale of the original data.
-The center panel of Figure \ref{fig:no2} shows the scatterplot on the original scale.
+The center panel of Figure \ref{fig:no2} shows the corresponding scatterplot on the original scale.

-For each large predicted value $\hat x_{t,5}$, we use the method described in Section \ref{sec:condtlInterval} to create 95\% prediction intervals.
-We chose the matrix $B$ arising from the completely positive decomposition to again be $2 \times 9$.
-On the Pareto scale, these prediction intervals are linear with $\hat x_{t,5}$ and are shown in the left panel of Figure \ref{fig:no2}.
-The coverage rate of these intervals is 0.965.
+We use the method described in Section \ref{sec:constructAngviaCPD} to approximate $H_{(\hX_{p+1}, X_{p+1})}$.
+Setting $q^*=10$, we iterate the decomposition to the prediction TPDM estimate $\widehat{\Sigma}_{(\widehat{X}_{p+1},X_{p+1})}$.
+Given a specific normalized angular measure obtained from the decomposition, we use the method described in Section \ref{sec:condtlInterval} to create 95\% prediction intervals for each large predicted value $\hat x_{t,5}$, obtained using the default \texttt{kde} method.
+Prediction intervals on the Pareto scale are shown in the left panel of Figure \ref{fig:no2}, with the coverage rate of these intervals is 0.965.
 The intervals can similarly be back-transformed to be on the original scale as shown in the center panel of Figure \ref{fig:no2}.
-The lack of monotonicity in these intervals with respect to the predicted value is due to the trend in the data over the observation period.
+The lack of monotonicity in these intervals with respect to the predicted value is due to the underlying trend in the data over the observation period.

-For comparison to standard linear prediction, we find the BLUP based on the estimated covariance matrix from the entire data set, and create Gaussian-based 95\% confidence intervals from the estimated MSPE.
-When done on the original data, we obtain a coverage rate of 0.88, and when done on square-root transformed data to account for the skewness, we obtain a coverage rate of 0.78.
+For comparison to standard linear prediction, we find the BLUP based on the estimated covariance matrix, and create Gaussian-based 95\% confidence intervals from the estimated MSPE.
+When done on the standardized data, we obtain a coverage rate of 0.87, and when done on square-root transformed data to account for the skewness, we obtain a coverage rate of 0.66.